BRES Student Handbook

 All students are eligible to ride the school bus to and from school.
 All students in grades K-5 must take the bus home unless the office is notified of alternative arrangements.
 It is your responsibility to make arrangements for someone to meet your child at his/her destination.

-Any students in grades Pre-K through Grade 2 will not be dropped off without a parent or adult guardian visibly present at the bus stop, or without a prior written authorization from parents that has been given to the school's main office
+Any students in grades Pre-K through Grade 2 will not be dropped off without a parent or adult guardian visibly present at the bus stop, or without a prior written authorization from parents that has been given to the school's main office.
+If no one is at the bus stop for your child, your child will be brought back to the school to be picked up there.

 Parents must observe the following procedure when altering a student’s method of transportation:

-- 2. Students attending the YMCA programs or extracurricular activities may use a blanket permission slip for the period of time involved.
+- Students attending after school programs or extracurricular activities may use a blanket permission slip for the period of time involved.
 When the program or activity has ended, a new note to update the after school plan will be needed.

-- 4. If there is an emergency and you must change your child's after school plan, call the school office by 11:00.
-For the safety of your child, we cannot take any bus changes after 11:00.
+- In the case of an emergency and you must change your child’s after school plan, call the school office by 12:00 noon.
+For the safety of your child, we cannot take any bus changes after 12:00 pm.

 If weather conditions indicate that school might be canceled, parents may listen to radio stations WGAN-56 AM, WTHT-107 AM, WXGL-93.9 FM, WPOR-1490 AM, WCMM-96.7 FM and WCSH-Channel 6 TV.
 Our district is AOS 98/CSD 3.